August 2003 is remembered by many as the month of the Northeast Blackout.

 But then, thanks to equal parts hustle, skill and luck, everything coalesced.

-We managed to land customers such as Barclays Investment Bank, American Express, SAP, and even a national civil aviation authority.
+We managed to land customers such as Barclays Investment Bank, SAP, and even a national civil aviation authority.
 These organizations trusted in our technology enough to use it for their most mission-critical apps.

 They even recommended us to other brands, world-class companies who we had dreamt about and quite literally been knocking on the doors of for years.